 2020, what a year (for domain disputes)

-In 2019, there were 3,216 UDRP complaints filed with WIPO, WIPO are one of six authorised administrators of the UDRP established by ICAN (last acronym I promise), and as with 2019 it was top of the list for 2020.
+In 2019, there were 3,216 UDRP complaints filed with WIPO, WIPO is one of six authorised administrators of the UDRP established by ICAN (last acronym I promise), and as with 2019, it was top of the list for 2020.

 It was also reported that the use of proxy services (hiding behind a third party so users cannot determine the owner of a domain) and the GDPR helped to increase the number of UDRPs.
 This is as it is sometimes possible to group a UDRP to take action over a number of domains owned by the same entity, of course if you don’t know who owns them it’s not possible to group them together.

-There are over 366.8 million domain names registered across the world, whilst I am not a betting man I am an IP lawyer and my bet is that a lot of those have been registered in “bad faith”.
+There are over 366.8 million domain names registered across the world.
+Whilst I am not a betting man, I am a lawyer specialising in intellectual property and my bet is that a lot of those have been registered in “bad faith”.
 Bad faith is a key concept of the UDRP and essentially I would again bet that a high majority of URDP complaints are won and lost on bad faith.
-Bad faith can include registering domain to sell it onto a third party, block the rights owner from registering it and causing confusion.
+Bad faith can include registering a domain to sell it to a third party, blocking the rights owner from registering it and causing confusion.
 The UDRP does set out a list of indicators of bad faith but a wealth of decisions, thanks to WIPO and the other service providers, have expanded its definition and application – fantastic news if you’re a rights holder but not so good if you’re a cyber-squatter.

 Written by Sam O’Toole, Solicitor